SamarthPD-21/OptiFactory/README.md

-# OptiFactory
+# OPTIFACTORY

 ## Overview

-The **Business & Factory Management System** is a web-based platform designed to streamline inventory management, billing, and order processing for businesses requiring **Production, Stock, and Sales** management.
+The **OptiFactory** is a web-based platform designed to streamline inventory management, billing, and order processing for businesses requiring **Production, Stock, and Sales** management.
 The system aims to reduce manual errors, save time, and improve business efficiency.

 ## Features